Generic name: metoprolol [ met-oh-PROE-lol ]

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-It is very important that your doctor check you closely to make sure metoprolol is working properly and to check for unwanted effects.
+It is very important that your doctor check you closely to make sure this medicine is working properly and to check for unwanted effects.

 Metoprolol injection may worsen the symptoms of heart failure in some patients.
 Tell your doctor right away if you are having chest pain or discomfort, dilated neck veins, extreme fatigue, irregular breathing, an irregular heartbeat, shortness of breath, swelling of the face, fingers, feet, or lower legs, weight gain, or wheezing.

-Make sure any doctor or dentist who treats you knows that you are using metoprolol.
-You may need to stop receiving metoprolol several days before having surgery.
+Make sure any doctor or dentist who treats you knows that you are using this medicine.
+You may need to stop receiving this medicine several days before having surgery.

 Dizziness, lightheadedness, or even fainting may occur when you get up suddenly from a lying or sitting position.
 Getting up slowly may help lessen this problem.
 Also, lying down for a while may relieve dizziness or lightheadedness.